-What happens when you get type 2 diabetes
+What happens when you get type 2 diabetes?

 When things go wrong, as in type 2 diabetes, glucose is left to roam around in our bloodstream rather than enter our cells to be used as energy.
 The associated complications of diabetes are so staggering it’s worth a closer look.

-Observational studies suggest there is a link between type 2 diabetes and cognitive impairment, dementia, depression, mobility impairment, disability, falls and urinary incontinence.
+Observational studies suggest a link between type 2 diabetes and cognitive impairment, dementia, depression, mobility impairment, disability, falls and urinary incontinence.
 If it’s not treated, type 2 diabetes can lead to blood vessel damage.

-A review of relevant studies found that diabetes was associated with a 47 per cent increase of any dementia, a 39 per cent increase in Alzheimer’s disease and a whopping 138 per cent increase in vascular dementia.
+A review of relevant studies found that diabetes was associated with a 47 per cent increase in any dementia, a 39 per cent increase in Alzheimer’s disease and a whopping 138 per cent increase in vascular dementia.

-In the UK, 3.8 million people live with type 2 diabetes and 35 per cent of the population is pre-diabetic (meaning borderline diabetic).
+In the UK, 3.8 million people live with type 2 diabetes, and 35 per cent of the population is pre-diabetic (meaning borderline diabetic).
 It is fast becoming a national health emergency.

-Why I decided to give up sugar
+Why did I decide to give up sugar?

 If maintaining a healthy weight was the primary cause of type 2 diabetes, it made perfect sense to quit sugar for good.

-With all this in mind, if I was going do something worthwhile that my future self would thank me for, then attempting to halt the family legacy of type 2 diabetes and vascular dementia was an imperative.
+With all this in mind, if I was going do something worthwhile that my future self would thank me for, attempting to halt the family legacy of type 2 diabetes and vascular dementia was imperative.
 The sugar had to go.

 Is it time for you to give up sugar?